giantswarm/cloudflare-cli/README.md

 ## Running docker-cloudflare-cli

-You can run the `cfcli` command via the Docker container with bind mounting a `.cfcli.yml` to `/root/.cfcli.yml`:
+You can run the `cfcli` command within the Docker container with bind mounting a `.cfcli.yml` to `/root/.cfcli.yml`:
 ```
 docker run --rm -it \